TIBCOSoftware/snappydata/docs/cloud/snappydata_on_docker_cloud.md

 	 ![Node](../Images/verify_containers.png)

-4. **Verify connection with snappy-shell **
+4. **Verify connection with snappy **

 	a.
 Download the binary files from the [SnappyData repository](https://github.com/SnappyDataInc/snappydata/releases/download/v0.8/snappydata-0.8-bin.tar.gz) and go to the location of the **bin** directory in the SnappyData home directory.

 	b.
-Using the command line client, connect to SnappyData and then start the snappy-shell.
+Using the command line client, connect to SnappyData and then start the snappy.

- 		bin$ ./snappy-shell
+ 		bin$ ./snappy
  		SnappyData version 0.8
  		snappy>